National Assembly (Bulgaria)

-The National Assembly (Народно събрание, Narodno săbraniе) is the unicameral parliament and legislative body of the Republic of Bulgaria.
+The National Assembly (Народно събрание) is the unicameral parliament and legislative body of Bulgaria.

 History

 The Bulgarian National Assembly was established in 1879 with the Tarnovo Constitution.
+From 1881 to 1883, under the Regime of Full Powers of Prince Alexander I, it was replaced by an appointed State Council of Bulgaria.
+The unicameral legislature provided by the Tarnovo Constitution, while favored by the historical liberals, drew the ire of the conservatives who proposed to replace it with a bicameral parliament.

-During the communist period between 1946 and 1989, the National Assembly was the supreme organ of state power and the only branch of government in Bulgaria and, in accordance with the principle of unified power, all state organs were subservient to it.
-Most of the National Assembly's actions were characterized as a rubber stamp for the Bulgarian Communist Party (BKP) or as only being able to affect issues of low sensitivity and salience to the Bulgarian communist regime.
-The BCP controlled nomination and election processes at every level in its political system, allowing it to stamp out any opposition.
+During the communist period between 1946 and 1989, the National Assembly was characterized as a rubber stamp for the Bulgarian Communist Party (BKP) or as only being able to affect issues of low sensitivity and salience to the Bulgarian communist regime.
+The BKP controlled nomination and election processes at every level in its political system, allowing it to stamp out any opposition.
+As a legacy of the communist-era system of government, where the National Assembly was constitutionally defined as the supreme organ of state power and only branch of government, government ministers are formally appointed and dismissed by the Assembly on prime ministerial advice (rather than the President on prime ministerial advice, as in other parliamentary systems) even after the transition to democracy.

 Elections

 Three types of candidates participate in the elections: parties, coalitions and independent candidates.
 Every citizen who has the right to vote can do so for one candidate.
 The ratio of the number of valid votes for the candidate relative to the total number of valid votes gives the candidate the support of voters.
 The Central Election Commission is the institution responsible for all elections in the country.

 The National Assembly is composed of parliamentary groups and independent members, with parliamentary groups representing a political party, and they, in turn, represent their voters.

+Since constitutional changes enacted in 2023, the constitution now states that a dissolved parliament continues to function until the new tenure of the National Assembly is constituted (previously, once a parliament was dissolved the deputies automatically lost their mandates, and the National Assembly could not convene).